zamor122/API_Class_Project/README.md

 Python 2.7 (MANDATORY),
 This Python Client (of course) (MANDATORY)
 ## The User Interface
 The User Interface is simple, easy to use and no coding is necessary!
-Search for anything near you using this Google Places API.
+Search for anything near you using this Google Places API client.
 ## Sprint Log:
 ### Sprint 1:
   So far the amount completed is building the basic functionality for Google Places such as having the ability to find the top 10 locations using user provided key words.